 Family Service Centres are one-stop-shops for families in low-income communities.
 Their core services can include pre-school centres, child and family services, Plunket and HIPPY.
 A variety of other services are offered, according to the individual centre.
 These include Social Workers in Schools, parenting education and other educational opportunities for adults and children.

 Great Potentials was responsible for researching, designing, piloting and evaluating the Family Service Centre model in Papakura.
 From the early indications of success, the Government saw the benefits of Great Potentials’ guiding principles – prevention, early intervention and integration – in action.
-As a result of Great Potentials’ lobbying, there are currently six Family Service Centres operating in lower income areas of Mangere, Huntly, Opotiki, Porirua and Motueka as well as Great Potentials’ model in Papakura.
+As a result of Great Potentials’ lobbying, there are currently seven Family Service Centres operating in lower income areas of Mangere, Huntly, Opotiki, Porirua and Motueka as well as Great Potentials’ model in Papakura, and the brand new centre in Takanini.

 Government evaluation in 1997 found evidence of Family Service Centres successfully reducing barriers to access, creating welcoming environments, offering supportive networks and developmental opportunities for parents and children and thus for communities.